Thorsten-Sick/rabbitstew/BASHBUNNY.md

 * BadUSB: attack can be implemented in any form factor device !
 Not just USB-stick-sized-computers
 * can be worm-able
 * Thumb drive can detect booting, have OS to boot from... and hide it when system is live (can not be handled by Gnome SW)
+* Blocking USB additions when no user is logged in only blocks the network attacks
+* Most of the attacks use HID (keyboard)

 ## Attack scenarios